-Based on the number of outstanding shares of Office Depot common stock as of [-], 2015, Staples would issue approximately [-] shares of Staples common stock in the merger.
+Based on the number of outstanding shares of Office Depot common stock as of May 13, 2015 (which does not account for shares that may become issuable under equity awards), Staples would issue approximately 119,837,865 shares of Staples common stock to Office Depot stockholders in the merger.
 Many Office Depot stockholders may decide not to hold the shares of Staples common stock they will receive in the merger.
 Other Office Depot stockholders, such as funds with limitations on their permitted holdings of stock in individual issuers, may be required to sell the shares of Staples common stock that they receive in the merger.
 Such sales of Staples common stock could have the effect of depressing the market price for Staples common stock and may take place promptly following the merger.